muecoin/Guides/masternode_setup.md

 	* 1 GB of ram
 	* 1 CPU core
-	* 20 GB of harddrive space
+	* 20 GB of hard drive space
 	* a high speed internet connection and at least a transfer of 500 GB per month.

 Better hardware can be used to help the masternode performance, but using less than the required minimal hardware can make the masternode unstable and cause the node to crash or perform poorly.
 By doing so, the node can get kicked off the masternode lists, causing the masternode to lose payments.